William Barr: Second nomination and confirmation

-Second tenure
+Tenure

 In May 2019, three months into his tenure as attorney general, the Associated Press characterized Barr as a champion and advocate for Trump.
 Barr had enthusiastically supported Trump's political agenda, repeated Trump's assertion that those investigating Trump had engaged in spying, defied congressional subpoenas, and refused to give Congress an unredacted version of the Mueller report.

 Under Barr's leadership, the Justice Department changed its position on the Affordable Care Act (ACA).
 Previously the department took the position that the individual mandate provision was unconstitutional, but could be severed from the whole healthcare law.
 On March 25, the department updated its position to argue that the entire law was unconstitutional.
 On May 2, the department conducted a filing with the United States Court of Appeals for the Fifth Circuit to nullify the entire law, arguing that the removal of the provision on individual mandate results in the entire law becoming unconstitutional.

 Also in July 2019, Barr reportedly made the decision to not bring federal civil rights charges against New York policeman Daniel Pantaleo for causing the death of Eric Garner.
 In so doing, he overruled the Justice Department's Civil Rights Division, which advocated charging Pantaleo, instead agreeing with Justice Department prosecutors from New York.

 On July 25, 2019, Barr ordered the resumption of federal executions.

 On July 8, 2019, Barr announced his recusal from the Justice Department's review of the 2008 federal prosecution of American financier and convicted sex offender Jeffrey Epstein.
 On August 10, 2019, Epstein was found unresponsive in his jail cell at the Metropolitan Correctional Center (MCC).
 Barr later announced that Justice Department officials were investigating "serious irregularities" at the Metropolitan Correctional Center.